 Tower Defense is only one of quite a few video game genres that can help you better understand the concept of FI.
 Base building and simulator games allow you manage an economy and build your own world, castle, army, business, zoo, roller coaster, etc… In many cases, you have already managed resources in a fictional setting.

 Just look at your various Minecraft maps and the number of youtube videos you to watched before building that epic house.
 How many hours did you research the perfect starting character builds for that last role playing game you downloaded?
-In some of the recent mobile games we played together, how many times did we search for the best use of energy, coins, blue gems, green gems, diamonds, and those purple swirly tickets.
+How much time did you spend watching Twitch streamers to fine tune your Fortnite strategies?
+In the recent mobile games we played together, how many long did we search for the best use of energy, coins, blue gems, green gems, diamonds, and those purple swirly tickets?

 Video Games that Teach Money Concepts

 The 5 games I’d recommend that will help you develop your money management skills for Financial Independence are…